rhasspy/rhasspy/docs/intent-recognition.md

 ## Fsticuffs

-Uses the [rhasspy-nlu](https://github.com/rhasspy/rhasspy-nlu) library to recognize **only** those sentences that were Rhasspy was [trained on](training.md#sentencesini).
+Uses the [rhasspy-nlu](https://github.com/rhasspy/rhasspy-nlu) library to recognize **only** those sentences that Rhasspy was [trained on](training.md#sentencesini).
 While less flexible than the other intent recognizers, `fsticuffs` can be trained and perform recognition over *millions* of sentences in milliseconds.
 If you only plan to recognize voice commands from your training set (and not unseen ones via text chat), `fsticuffs` is the best choice.

 Add to your [profile](profiles.md):